Employee Virtual Private Network (VPN)

 Stanislaus State’s new employee virtual private network (VPN) service uses MFA for authentication.
 At your first logon you will be prompted to enroll.
 For information on MFA please see the Multi Factor Authentication page.

 What should I know or have before I start?

 - A University owned and managed laptop,

-- a mobile devices or token enrolled in MFA, and
+- a mobile device or token enrolled in MFA, and

 - your username and password.

-If you are not already enrolled in Duo multi factor authentication please review details here.
+If you are not already enrolled, visit Duo multi factor authentication page for more information.

 What if I do not have a Stanislaus State issued laptop?

-Applications and services only offered on campus that a VPN connection would allow access to are not appropriate for use with equipment now owned and managed by Stanislaus State.
+Applications and services only offered on campus that a VPN connection would allow access to are not appropriate for use with equipment not owned and managed by Stanislaus State.

 Do I have to use the VPN for access to everything?